 Go to Epcot to meet Princesses

-On the second day of our holiday we went to Epcot and realised this is the place to meet the princesses who aren’t available to meet at Magic Kingdom.
+On the second day of our holiday, we went to Epcot and realised this is the place to meet the princesses who aren’t available to meet at Magic Kingdom.

-Star Wars fans go to Hollywood Studios
+Star Wars fans need to visit Hollywood Studios

 I am not at all interested in Star Wars, but my husband is and after all the princessy things we thought it only fair to indulge him in his geekiness.

 Hollywood Studios has a lot of great rides and shows for the whole family, but most of it seems to be focused on Star Wars now.
-There’s a couple of rides, a show, a Jedi training program for kids which sadly was booked up, and a meet & greet with Chewbacca and Kylo Ren.
+There’s a couple of rides, a show, a Jedi training program for kids which sadly was completely booked up, and a meet & greet with Chewbacca and Kylo Ren.
 There’s also an outdoor Star Wars show during the day and a Star Wars light show at night.

 Be warned – you may lose your children (or husband) for a few hours in the Star Wars store!

-Other Disney tips include:
+Other Disney top tips include: